Trip Summary and Itinerary Map

 Disembark after breakfast in Puerto Natales between 800 and 930.
 Transport to Punta Arenas airport can be organised at an additional cost.

-Please note that the following can be added as an optional extra: on Monday - lodging on board; Thursday - lodging at Indigo Hotel, similar or ship; Tuesday or Friday - excursion to Torres del Paine and Milodon Cave (includes dinner, buffet breakfast, lunch and tour).
+Please note that departures are on Tuesdays and Fridays.
+The following can be added as an optional extra: on Monday - lodging on board; Thursday - lodging at Hotel Remota, similar or ship; Tuesday or Friday - excursion to Torres del Paine and Milodon Cave (includes dinner, buffet breakfast, lunch, tour and national park fee).

 Prices, Departures and Inclusions